What is GNSS?

 QZSS is a four-satellite regional time transfer system and a satellite-based augmentation system developed to enhance GPS in the Asia-Oceania regions, with a focus on Japan.

-The Polar Ignite 3 uses GPS, GLONASS, Galileo and BeiDou systems simultaneously for maximum accuracy around the globe.
+The Polar Ignite 3 uses GPS, GLONASS, Galileo, BeiDou and QZSS systems simultaneously for maximum accuracy around the globe.
 By default, the watch also utilizes dual-frequency GPS for improved positioning accuracy especially in difficult use conditions.
 For more information, see Positioning in Polar Ignite 3.

 A-GPS – Assisted GPS (Ephemeris prediction)